CSS Subgrid: What is it and Why do you need it

 Still, one unsolved use case of nested elements was to be aligned with the outer grid, which was finally solved by CSS Subgrids.
 Subgrid introduced an intuitive approach to aligning all items that are nested on multiple levels to a single outer grid.

-You can notice the third grid, which has a caption longer than the rest.
-As a result, the row for that particular heading is adjusted independently, and the space overall has become unequal due to the row on the above cards.
+In this layout, the underlying issue becomes apparent.
+The third grid has a caption longer than the others.
+As a result, the row for that particular heading adjusts independently, causing uneven space due to the row above it.

 Interesting Read: How to Create Browser-Specific CSS Code